Logical replication

 max_worker_processes should include additional worker processes for the replication, at least

-plus 1.
-Note, some extensions and parallel queries also occupy slots frommax_worker_processes
+max_logical_replication_workersplus 1.
+Note, some extensions and parallel queries also occupy slots frommax_worker_processes.

 Publication

 Publications are different from schemas and do not affect the table access.
 You can include each table in multiple publications.
 Currently, publications can only contain tables.
-Objects must be explicitly added to them unless the publication is created for all tables with the ALL TABLES
+Objects must be explicitly added to them unless the publication is created for all tables with the FOR ALL TABLES or FOR TABLES IN SCHEMA specification.

 Every publication can have multiple subscribers.